-Clerks are allowed to take up to one flex day in each 4-week block.
-They are also allowed up to a maximum of 2 days of absence in each 4-week block for approved reasons such as illness, family issues, bereavement, or conference leave.
-Further, they may take one half day to prepare for their

-SNAP session.
-All absences, except one (optional) half day for SNAP preparation during the Rural FM block, must be approved at the UME level through Osler.
+Clerks are allowed up to a maximum of 2 days of absence in each 4-week block for approved reasons such as illness, family issues, bereavement, or conference leave.
+Further, they may take one half day to prepare for their SNAPS session.
+All absences, except one (optional) half day for the SNAPS preparation during the rural FM block, must be approved at the UME level through Osler.
+A half day taken for SNAPS project preparation does not count towards clinical hours.

-However, please be aware that there are a critical minimum number of clinics for both Rural/Regional (30) and Urban (30) blocks, below which clerks will not be permitted to sit the Final Exam, regardless of the block or the approved absences and they may be required to make up clinical time.
+However, please be aware that there is a critical minimum number of clinics (30) for both the rural/regional and urban blocks, below which clerks will not be permitted to sit the final exam, regardless of the block or the approved absences, and they may be required to make up clinical time.
 Issues with respect to clinic time are reviewed by Dr. Vantanajal and the FM Clerkship Committee as needed.

-Of note, if due to unforeseen illness or absence the clerk's total clinical time ends with less than 30 half days during the 4 weeks, they will not be permitted to sit the FM Final Exam and may be required to complete make-up time.
+Of note, if due to unforeseen illness or absence the clerk's total clinical time ends with less than 30 half days during the 4 weeks, they will not be permitted to sit the FM final exam and may be required to complete make-up time.
+Clerks cannot make up missed FM time in any other clerkship rotation.
+Make-up time can only be made during breaks, e.g., fall, winter, CaRMS or at the end of the clerkship year.
 TO BE VERY CLEAR, THIS IS NOT THE MINIMUM A CLERK MUST WORK.
 THE CLERKS SHOULD BE WORKING THE EQUIVALENT OF FULL-TIME AS WRITTEN ABOVE.
 THIS RULE IS ONLY IN PLACE FOR RARE CIRCUMSTANCES AND REFLECTS ABSOLUTE MINIMUMS.